A note from the Founders:

 A classic chicken-and-egg conundrum which explains why – despite the maturity of the technology – nobody is doing it except (slowly) big utilities using public money.

-Instead we figured that there is a sub-segment of cars who have a much higher mileage along predictable routes and who make decisions on a rational basis (rather than emotional) and that is company cars.
+Instead we at OneWedge figured that there is a sub-segment of cars who have a much higher mileage along predictable routes and who make decisions on a rational basis (rather than emotional) and that is business fleets.

 The Fleet focus

-So we started talking to companies about the idea of selling them a “flat recharging service” delivered through the installation of enough chargers in the appropriate positions, including their own HQ.
+So we started talking to companies about the idea of selling them a “flat recharging service” delivered through the installation of chargers in the appropriate positions, called Electric Plazas.

-The saving is so large that we can pay back the chargers’ CapEx amortization, make a healthy gross margin and still offer clients a nominal saving on their fleet running cost, which grows as the EMI becomes thick enough.
-Since “locally thick” is equivalent to “nationwide thick”, initially we will focus on Milano (most polluted area in Europe) and expand slowly from that.
+The saving is so large that we can pay back the chargers’ CapEx amortization, make a healthy gross margin and still offer clients a nominal saving on their fleet running cost.

 Of course, the image-related benefit connected to e-mobility for the company who can deploy it, as well as the carbon footprint reduction contribution (electrifying 50 cars saves 1,200 tons of CO2 in five years) are the icing on the cake.